Last Updated on April 20, 2023 by admin

 The Living Forest is a self-guided interpretive trail along the forest floor.
 Signs placed throughout the walk will teach you about the forest floor, the trees, and the canopy above.
 Some of the trees in the rainforest are 1,500 years old!

-How to Get to Capilano Suspension Bridge
+How to Get There

 Capilano Suspension Bridge is located about 15 minutes north of Vancouver BC.
 If you’re staying in downtown Vancouver, you’ll most likely drive right through Stanley Park on the way to the bridge, so it’s convenient to combine both activities in one day.

-There is a paid parking lot located at the park.
-(Currently costs $6 for three hours per vehicle.)
-There is limited RV parking for $12 per vehicle, although the park cannot accommodate Class A vehicles.
-You are not allowed to park overnight.
 If you don’t want to drive, there is a free shuttle that can pick you up from several different locations in downtown Vancouver.
 The shuttle is free and you don’t need to make a reservation, but you do need to show proof that you purchased a park ticket.
 Pets are not allowed on the shuttle.
-Information about the shuttle is linked here.

 You can also bike to the park or take public transportation.
-For directions, check out their website here.

 There are several dining options within the park.
 Each of the restaurants focuses on locally-sourced ingredients, and the park participates in the Ocean Wise Seafood Program.